June 8, 2022

 Absolutely none of those options are easy or desirable, but the only one that is the most probable for post-pandemic travel in Latin America, is the second, to increase prices.

 Beyond that obvious overarching issue, I want to use this article to focus on issues that will be peculiarly pronounced or particular in Latin America, where cultural influences will also play into health and economic concerns.

 Please don’t get me wrong.
 I am not suggesting the COVID-19 pandemic is behind us.
 Not in any shape or form.
 By post-pandemic travel, we in the travel industry are referring to infrastructure and protocols that are starting to be rolled out now, but more likely to be part of what you will experience in the not-so-distant future.

-While many are in lockdown, various sectors of travel and hospitality in Latin America are reconfiguring their services and standards to welcome post-pandemic travelers, and they will come in phases.
+While many were in lockdown, various sectors of travel and hospitality in Latin America reconfigured their services and standards to welcome post-pandemic travelers, and they will come in phases.
 The first phase is already quite mature, and happens even before you start your trip: Planning!